 As I said before, I was raised to question everything.
 So I naturally questioned why the “fake” six million figure was ubiquitous (among governments, museums, universities, etc).

 I firmly believe it is this point in the journey at which the prospective antisemite is won or lost to whatever movement is recruiting.

 The reason for that is that there can be only two paths from this question.
-One path leads into anti-Semitic conspiracy, and the other leads back to reality.
+One path leads into anti-Semitic conspiracy, and the other leads back to six millions murdered Jews.

 If that were not the case, governments would from time to time simply see electoral or geopolitical self-interest in breaking from the six million lie.

 Why I Went The Other Way

-The conspiracies involved aligned rather closely with, and were supported by, organisations that didn’t just question the number.
+The conspiracies aligned rather closely with, and were supported by, organisations that didn’t just question the number.
 They denied things like the gas chambers too (like the Institute for Historical Review)

 And I knew they were wrong about that stuff.
 I’d been to one of the transport camps and seen it for myself.
 So I was trusting untrustworthy people.

 That, along with all those governments setting self interest aside, made me suspicious.

 Once suspicion asserted itself the whole thing came tumbling down quickly.

 While enjoying my “insider truth” I hadn’t seen it, but in plain sight was proof of the six million figure.

 In the years that followed the Holocaust, and many years later too, various academics at different institutions, in different countries, and using different methodologies, had undertaken different models of study to establish the numbers.
 And collectively they all found figures of a little below, or a little above six million.

 That is incredibly compelling evidence when set alongside, ironically, an SS prisoner stating from his own experience that it was six million.